StanTraykov/dumbarb/README.md

 ### Continuing interrupted sessions
 dumbarb will always save a complete copy of its configuration in a session file in the current directory (or the output directory, if supplied).

 This makes it possible to continue from interrupted runs.
 However, by default, dumbarb will never write in an existing match folder: it will create another, by adding numbers to the name, and start from game 1.
-To continue a match from where it was interrupted, in its original (non-numbered) folder, use the ``-c/--continue`` switch:
+To continue matches from where they were interrupted, and in their original (non-numbered) folders, use the ``-c/--continue`` switch:
 ```
 > python dumbarb.py -c
 ```